Studying Occupational and Environmental Health and Safety at Weber State

 - Safety: Six courses taken at WSU but facilitated through the University of Utah and split between fall and spring semesters.
 Available for registration beginning fall 2023.

 - Health: Courses for this area are still in the developmental phase.

 - Student Choice: You may choose any minor offered through the BIS program and begin taking these courses anytime.

 Students in the program are also part of the Rocky Mountain Center for Occupational and Environmental Health, which provides resources and additional training for those pursuing careers in occupational and environmental health and safety.

 Beyond the Classroom

-As part of a collaboration with the University of Utah, WSU offers courses in OEHS as part of the Bachelor of Integrated Studies program.
+As part of a collaboration with the University of Utah, WSU offers courses in OEHS as part of the Bachelor of Interdisciplinary Studies program.
 This effort allows students to attend classes at both WSU and the University of Utah, creating opportunities for interdisciplinary collaboration with other students.

 The program also provides a pathway for certification as a Certified Safety Professional (CSP) by helping graduates achieve an intermediate credential as a Graduate Safety Practitioner (GSP), a significant step in obtaining the CSP.